partykit/partykit/README.md

 npx partykit@latest init
 ```

 From inside the directory, you can then run `npm run dev` to start the development server.
-When you'reready, you can deploy your application on to the PartyKit cloud with `npm run deploy`.
+When you're ready, you can deploy your application on to the PartyKit cloud with `npm run deploy`.

 ## Developers